joerisner/highlights-api/README.md

 # Highlights API

 This is an API serving highlighted quotes from books I've read.
+Too often, important excerpts from books are highlighted and then hidden a book on my bookshelf, only to be forgotten or never read again.
+This API serves as a means for me to quickly refresh my memory of those highlights.

 ## Data